canjs/can-jsx/README.md

 * Object-oriented ViewModels
 * Views that update automatically when the ViewModel changes

-Here is an example of what this would look like:
+Here is an example of what this could look like:

 ```js
 import Component from "can-component";